rdtclark/daily-pager/README.md

 - I want to edit my intentions to create a new journal PDF
 - I want to save my created journal PDF on my account
 - I want to be able to buy printed journal pages ready to use

+## Design Decisions

+The app is made from series many-to-many relationships to the main "Journal" class.

+As you can see in the database diagram.
+Each Journal has for example many "quotes" through the "journal_quotes" table.

+The "quotes" table contains 5,000 quotes tagged with various intentions such as "gratitude".
+When the user selects gratitude as an intention, the correct number of tagged quotes are selected at random and associated with that users journal.

+You can see that logic below from the Quote model.

+`
+# can take multiple intentions and create a question block
+# associated to the correct journal object
+def self.block(intentions, journal)
+  quotes_array = []
+  intentions.each do |intention|
+    quotes = self.with_any_intentions(intention).random.limit(40)
+    quotes.each do |quote|
+      q = { quote_id: quote.id,
+		journal_id: journal.id,
+		created_at: Time.now,
+		updated_at: Time.now }
+      quotes_array << q
+    end
+  end
+  JournalQuote.insert_all(quotes_array)
+end
+`
+You can run this class method like so `Quote.block(["gratitude"], journal)` and it will manually create the associations for a given journal.

+`random` above is actually a rails scope that calls `order(Arel::Nodes::NamedFunction.new('RANDOM', []))`.
+Which you can see when you look at the model in more detail [here](app/models/quote.rb).
+Retrieving 40 quotes per intentions passed.

+Also here you can see the `insert_all` method, which allows a drastic reduction on database queries here by passing a hash of all of associations in one call.

+This was refactored from `journal_quotes.create!(journal: journal)` being called for each new association.